Basics of Debian Packages

 7zRecover

 In this case I installed 1.6-7zRecover.deb and the dependencies p7zip and python-psutil are missing.
-To fix them, the command apt-get -f install is very useful.
+To fix them, the command apt-get -f install is handy.
 It will try to fill the dependencies by using the available repositories.

-If after using the previous command the dependencies are not installed, it means that the repositories do not have the missing packages.
+If after using the previous command, the dependencies aren’t installed, it means that the repositories don’t have the missing packages.
 You can then manually install them or add a repository.
 The steps for adding a repository are the following:

-2. If the repository is PGP signed, download the developer's PGP key, and add it to your trusted keys apt-key add /path/to/the/key.
+- If the repository is PGP signed, download the developer's PGP key and add it to your trusted keys apt-key add /path/to/the/key.

 Getting the package's code

-Debian packages are basically divided in two contents; the software's files and the information for the package manager.
+Debian packages are basically divided into two contents; the software's files and the information for the package manager.

-• To obtain the software files it is only necessary to decompress the package with any decompression tool like p7zip, ex: 7z x /path/to/the/deb.
+- To get the software files, it is only necessary to decompress the package with any decompression tool like p7zip, ex: 7z x /path/to/the/deb.

-Some distributions allow to extract the package by doing right-click > decompress and sometimes even both parts are extracted.
+Some distributions allow extracting the package by doing right-click > decompress and sometimes even both parts are extracted.

 How to build

 Here is an example of the control file.
-For creating it just paste the following text into an empty file:
+To create it, paste the following text into an empty file:

 Remarks: